How we saw it: The Japanese Women's Olympics

-As the dust settles on the Tokyo Olympics, the event might come to be remembered as a Games in which female athletes shone for the host country.
+As the dust settles on the Tokyo Olympics, the event might come to be remembered as a Games in which female athletes shone brightly for the host country.

 The numbers prove that.
 Japan collected 58 medals, its most at a Summer Olympics, and 32 of the honors — including three that were won in mixed disciplines — were achieved by female athletes.